rombrew/phobia/doc/IntegritySelfTest.md

 - Get current sensors zero drift and check it is within the acceptable range.
 - Check actual bootstrap retention time and compare with configuration.
-- Check the power stage responds to the control.
+- Check the power stages respond to the control.
 - Check measurement accuracy against the distortion introduced by PWM.

 You can do it with or without machine connected.
 Ignore the appropriate error